vrcranfield/UnityApplication/README.md

-# VR for CFD
+# Virtual Reality Application for Computational Fluid Dynamics data
-## Virtual Reality menu in Unity.

-This repo is for the development of a Virtual Reality environment in Unity.
-Its aim is to show the capabilties of VR (specifically in the designing of menus and other forms of interaction) for CFD data visualization and manipulation.
+This repository hosts the code for the Unity Application designed by Lorenzo D'Eri for his MSc Thesis.
+It allows visualization, interaction and manipulation of ParaView objects.